phillipdann-ward/falsehoods/documents.md

 45. A document’s title fits within a certain defined amount of space.
 46. A document has exactly one title.
 47. A document’s title never changes.
+48. A document has a title.
-48. An electronic document’s filename never changes.
+49. An electronic document’s filename never changes.
-49. An electronic document’s filetype never changes.
+50. An electronic document’s filetype never changes.
-50. A document consists of exactly one electronic file.
+51. A document consists of exactly one electronic file.
-51. The number of electronic files making up a document does not change.
+52. The number of electronic files making up a document does not change.
-52. An electronic file exists or can be created for a document.
+53. An electronic file exists or can be created for a document.
-53. A document fits within a certain defined amount of space.
+54. A document fits within a certain defined amount of space.
-54. A document has an author.
+55. A document has an author.
-55. A document exists.
+56. A document exists.
-56. A document that exists will continue to exist.
+57. A document that exists will continue to exist.